Emergency Dentists in Flagstaff

 Consider having all your teeth checked, as often when there is one obvious problem there can be other small ones that can be rendered relatively inexpensively.
 Call Flagstaff Downtown Dental Phone Number 928-774-1168 and we will get you in in a timely fashion.

 2. Lost or broken filling

 Placing some dental wax or temporary filling material you can buy at a drug store may help in the short run with this dental emergency.
 If the tooth is cold sensitive but not throbbing this is more likely to relieve your sensitivity.

 A broken front tooth can be sharp and also it may expose the dentin (insulating layer) of the tooth.
 Be careful smoothing sharp areas yourself as you may damage the tooth further.
 Local Flagstaff dentists Dr. Bacon, Dr. Stowell and Dr. Blane can often bond some tooth colored filling material and with his many different tooth shades cam often make the break look and feel brand new!

 A broken back tooth such as a molar can also sometimes be bonded or smoothed, depending on the severity.
 Because of the increased chewing force on molars often the tooth will require a crown for long term durability.

 4. Swollen cheek or gum

 Jaw pain, commonly called TMJ (Temporal Mandibular Joint) is most commonly caused by clenching one’s teeth.
 The following can help with this dental emergency: Soft diet, stop chewing gum and possibly alternating cold and heat may help acute cases.
 The joint itself can be a serious problem and it is recommended to see a TMJ specialist if symptoms are extreme and/or persistent.
-Flagstaff dentists Dr. Bacon and Dr. Lerud have made hundreds of TMJ splints to help their patients with jaw or jaw muscle pain.
+Flagstaff dentists Dr. Bacon, Dr. Stowell and Dr. Blane have made hundreds of TMJ splints to help their patients with jaw or jaw muscle pain.